 The counterparty credit risk of derivative transactions is shown in the following two tables in accordance with article 439 letters e, f and i CRR in conjunction with EU CCR1 and EU CCR8 of the EBA/GL/2016/11.
 Table EU CCR1 (excl. receivables due to the central counterparty Eurex Clearing) provides an overview of the calculation of the regulatory requirements for the methods used for the counterparty credit risk as well as the main parameters of the respective methods.
 For calculating the credit equivalent amounts, the pbb Group uses the mark-to-market method according to article 274 CRR.
-Table EU CCR8 shows the exposure at default (EAD) and the risk-weighted assets (RWA) for receivables due from central counterparties, including the exposures of pre-financed contributions to the default fund with regard to a central counterparty.
+Table EU CCR8 shows the exposure at default (EAD) and the risk-weighted assets (RWA) for receivables due from central counterparties, including the exposures of prefinanced contributions to the default fund with regard to a central counterparty.
 The central clearing house used by pbb or the qualified central counterparty in accordance with article 4 point 88 CRR is Eurex Clearing. pbb is a direct clearing member.

-Table 44: Counterparty credit risk by approach (EU CCR1)
+Table 43: Counterparty credit risk by approach (EU CCR1)

-nods for calculating regulatory exposure value Notional Replacement cost / current market value 1) Potential future credit exposure EEPE 2) Multiplier 3) EAD post CRM 4) Risk- weighted assets (RWA)
+Methods for calculating the regulatory exposure value Notional Replacement cost / current market value 1) Potential future credit exposure EEPE 2) Multiplier 3) EAD post CRM 4) Risk- weighted assets (RWA)

-a b с d e g g
+a b с d ее g g

-1 Mark-to-market method 179 241 421 277
+1 Mark-to-market method 163 214 377 268

 2 Original exposure method - - -

 3 Standardised approach - - - -

 4 IMM (for derivatives and SFTs) - - - -

-5 thereof: securities financing transactions (SFT) - - - -
+5 thereof: securities financing transactions (SFT) - - -

 6 thereof: derivatives and long settlement transactions - - - -

 7 thereof: from contractual cross-product netting - - - -

 8 Financial collateral simple method (for SFTs) - -

-9 Financial collateral comprehensive method (for SFTs) 5) 2 0.4
+9 Financial collateral comprehensive method (for SFTs) 5) - -

 10 VaR for SFTs - -

-11 Total 277
+11 Total 268